 Step 7 applies to only solid manure.
-Its function is to allow for the addition of N in animal bedding (mbedding) in these litter-based housing systems and to account for the consequent immobilisation of TAN in that bedding.
-The amounts of total-N and TAN in solid manure that are removed from buildings and yards (mex-build\solid\N and mex-build\solid\TAN), and either passed to storage or spread directly to the fields, are then calculated, remembering to subtract the NH3-N emissions from the livestock buildings.
+Its function is to allow for the addition of N in animal bedding (m{bedding}) in these litter-based housing systems and to account for the consequent immobilisation of TAN in that bedding.
+The amounts of total-N and TAN in solid manure that are removed from livestock housing and yards (m{ex-hous_solid_N} and m{ex-hous_solid_TAN}), and either passed to storage or applied directly to the fields, are then calculated, remembering to subtract the NH3-N emissions during livestock housing.